-Ms. Janice Fukakusa, F.C.P.A, F.C.A., M.B.A is the former Chief Financial Officer and Chief Administrative Officer of Royal Bank of Canada and currently serves on the boards of corporate and not-for-profit organizations, including chairing the Board of the Canada Infrastructure Bank as well as being the Chancellor of Ryerson University.
+Ms. Janice Fukakusa, F.C.P.A, F.C.A., M.B.A. is the former Chief Financial Officer and Chief Administrative Officer of Royal Bank of Canada and currently serves on the boards of corporate and not-for-profit organizations, including serving on the audit committees of Cineplex Inc., Brookfield Asset Management Inc. and RioCan Real Estate Investment Trust.
 Ms. Fukakusa holds a B.A. from the University of Toronto, an M.B.A from the Schulich School of Business and an Honorary Doctorate of Laws from York University.

-Ms. M. Marianne Harris, B.Sc., M.B.A, J.D. is the former Managing Director and President, Corporate and Investment Banking for Merrill Lynch Canada Inc. and the former Head of Financial Institutions Group Americas, Merrill Lynch Pierce Fenner & Smith.
-Ms. Harris holds an M.B.A. from the Schulich School of Business, a J.D.
+Ms. M. Marianne Harris, B.Sc., M.B.A., J.D. is the former Managing Director and President, Corporate and Investment Banking for Merrill Lynch Canada Inc. and the former Head of Financial Institutions Group Americas, Merrill Lynch Pierce Fenner & Smith.
+She has served on the audit committees of public and private companies, including Sun Life Financial Inc. and Agrium Inc. Ms. Harris holds an M.B.A. from the Schulich School of Business, a J.D.
 (Juris Doctor) degree from Osgoode Hall Law School and a B.Sc.
 (Honours) from Queens University.